 Not only does Garfield have a good shot at winning an Oscar, Liam Neeson and Adam Driver both look great in the supporting cast and Martin Scorsese will almost certainly be nominated for best director.
 I hope that both this movie and Hacksaw Ridge really push the limits of what a faith-based film can be and open up that genre to the general public.
 I usually like the messages in a lot of faith based-films but I find that many of them fall flat in almost all other aspects.
 Silence and Hacksaw Ridge can encourage Christian film makers to put more effort into the writing, directing, and acting in their film to go with the message of their film.
 They also can encourage big studios to back films like these and give creators the budgets they need to make them.

 Thanks for reading this month’s edition!
 Let us know your predictions in the comment section.
 Join us next month for another edition of “Boom, Bust, or Meh!”

 Are you looking forward to any of these films?
 What are you predictions?
 What film are you looking forward to most in December?

 You might also like

-Happy New Year, GUG fan and welcome to this month’s edition of Boom, Bust, or Meh!
-I hope you have enjoyed the first month of the new year so far!
-For those who are unfamiliar with BBoM, this monthly article focuses on five various films each month [...]
+What up, GUG fans, and welcome to this month’s edition of Boom, Bust, or Meh!
+With the 89th Oscars now complete, let us take a look at this month’s films!
+For those who are unfamiliar with BBoM, this monthly article focuses on five various [...]